moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 If the flag was off (`False` for `AUTHENTICATION_REQUIRED`) and you switch it on,  then an auth0-client is required to be created by clicking `Create auth0 client` on app-detail page on Control panel.
 If the client is missing,  a red warning flag will be displayed on the page to remind you

-If the flag was on (`True` for `AUTHENTICATION_REQUIRED`) and you swtich it off,  then existing auth0-client becomes redundant and please do remove it by clicking the `Remove the auth0 client` to saving the resource on auth0 platform.
+If the flag was on (`True` for `AUTHENTICATION_REQUIRED`) and you swtich it off,  then existing auth0-client becomes redundant and please do remove it by clicking the `Remove the auth0 client` to save resource on auth0 platform.

 ## Can I make changes(add/remove/update) the secrets/vars on github repo directly?